theNewDynamic/oregonsadventurecoast.com/content/blog/the-legacy-lives-on-2025-prefontaine-memorial-run-announces-new-highlights.md

   &nbsp;

+* <a href="https://theclio.com/entry/89809" target="_blank" rel="noopener">Steve’s childhood home</a>, located on the corner of Elrod Avenue and 9th Street (marked with a commemorative plaque).
+Please remember this is a private residence.
+Visitors are welcome to stop and take photographs from outside, but we ask that you respect the privacy of the current residents by not entering the property or crossing the fence.

+  &nbsp;

-* The Pre Mural in downtown Coos Bay.
-Walking down Central Avenue, you cannot miss this massive mural, located across from [Restaurant O](http://restauranto.us/).
+* <a href="https://prefontainerun.net/pre-murals/" target="_blank" rel="noopener">The Pre Mural in downtown Coos Bay.</a> Walking down Central Avenue, you cannot miss this massive mural, located across from [Restaurant O](http://restauranto.us/).
 Designed by Erik Nicolaisen and painted by Old City Artists, LLC in 2017, it makes for a perfect photo opportunity for visitors.
 The three-panel work captures pivotal stages of Steve Prefontaine’s legendary running career: his record-setting years at Marshfield High School, his rise as a collegiate star at the University of Oregon, and his post-collegiate triumphs, including his electrifying performance at the 1972 Munich Olympics.

   &nbsp;

-* [Marshfield High School](http://marshfield.cbd9.net/): Steve Prefontaine's alma mater.
+* <a href="http://marshfield.cbd9.net/" target="_blank" rel="noopener">Marshfield High School</a>: Steve Prefontaine's alma mater.
 Under the guidance of Coach Walt McClure, "Pre" became a force to be reckoned with, and he set his last American record on May 9, 1975, at 2,000 meters in 5:01.4.
 Please note that this is a functioning public school with students in session.
 For safety and security reasons, the campus is not open for unscheduled tours or walk-throughs.
 We kindly ask that you respect the students, staff, and learning environment when paying tribute to Steve's legacy.

   &nbsp;

-* [Sunset Memorial Park](http://www.imortuary.com/cemeteries/oregon/coos-bay/sunset-memorial-park-cemetery/): Steve Prefontaine was laid to rest just south of Coos Bay, where many come to pay tribute and reflect on this extraordinary life taken too soon.
+* <a href="http://www.imortuary.com/cemeteries/oregon/coos-bay/sunset-memorial-park-cemetery/" target="_blank" rel="noopener">Sunset Memorial Park</a>: Steve Prefontaine was laid to rest just south of Coos Bay, where many come to pay tribute and reflect on this extraordinary life taken too soon.

   &nbsp;